mgrube/JavaProcessInject/README.md

 ## Using this POC

 To use this demo, download this code and type ./gradlew jar.
 This will create the agent jar you need in the build/libs folder.
-Then specify the path of the jar to AttachDemo in the code (or make it a command line arg - sorry this was just a poc).
+Then specify the path of the jar to AttachDemo in the code (or make it a command line argument).

 You should get a result similar to the following: